sfc-gh-boconnor/scotland_hol/README.md

 ![Alt text](image-3.png)

-Opening up the Raw Schema of the NSS_HANDS_ON_LAB_DATASETS database will reveal all the tables within the explorer area
+Opening up the Raw Schema of the HANDS_ON_LAB_DATASETS database will reveal all the tables within the explorer area

 ![Alt text](image-4.png)